What is an employee value proposition? What does it stand for, and why should you care?

 - Selling an experience that isn’t accurate or aligned with reality

-The best way to avoid these pitfalls is by asking your employees via this three-step approach:
+The best way to avoid these pitfalls is by asking your current employees via this three-step approach:

-Perform a focus group or run a survey to gather input on your business’s qualities, motivations, and behaviours.
+Perform focus groups or run employee surveys to gather input on your business’s qualities, motivations, and behaviours.